donia-lab/MetaBGC/README.md

 **MetaBGC-Identify** - This modules includes running segmented profile Hidden Markov Models (spHMMs) on translated metagenomic reads and parsing the results to identify reads that are biosynthetic.

-**MetaBGC-Quantify** - This module includes de-replicating the results from MetaBGC-Identify module and quantifying
+**MetaBGC-Quantify** - This module includes de-replicating the results from MetaBGC-Identify module and quantifying.

-**MetaBGC-Cluster** - This module generates bins of reads
+**MetaBGC-Cluster** - This module generates bins of reads from MetaBGC-Quantify module.

 ### Running MetaBGC-Identify to detect biosynthetic-like reads